Aeroport T1 (Barcelona Metro): Train service

 Service on the airport section of Barcelona Metro line 9 (L9), designated L9 Sud ("South"), operates driverless with a service frequency of 7 minutes in each direction between Aeroport T1 and in western Barcelona.
 Additional partial services may be added if necessary, reducing the frequency to 4 minutes.
 Passengers using the metro stations located at the airport terminals are required to purchase a special ticket known as an airport ticket; basic single tickets issued by the operating company Transports Metropolitans de Barcelona (TMB) are not valid.
-The airport ticket costs €4.50 and also gives access to the rest of the TMB-operated Barcelona Metro system.
+The airport ticket also gives access to the rest of the TMB-operated Barcelona Metro system.
 Multiple-use tickets and unlimited passes issued by the Autoritat del Transport Metropolità (ATM)—a public agency in charge of coordinating public transportation operators in the Barcelona area—are valid, with the exception of the T-10 ten-trip ticket.

 Future

 Commuter rail services to central Barcelona will also serve the station once a new airport rail link is built.
 Although a rail link has existed since 1975, it only reaches terminal T2, which is 1.8 km from terminal T1.
 Construction work for the new link began in July 2015, originally with completion expected in 2018, with an opening date unknown.
 There is also a project to extend Barcelona Metro line 2 (L2) southwards using the route of the L9 between and Aeroport T1 stations.